 The 1980s saw some major acquisitions by the museum.
 These included a radio, television and telephone collection together with a 1930s automatic telephone exchange, which is still in operation today.
 Another major boost to the collection was the most complete operational interwar bus fleet to be preserved in the UK from the local Southdown company.
 This not only included vehicles but complete garages and workshop equipment and arrived in 1987.

 Although a railway was not in the original plans, a notable collection of industrial railway equipment at Brockham found itself unable to continue on its existing site.
 Many items came from the south-east – from brickyards, sand quarries, chalk pits or factories.
-The railway was constructed from 1982-4 and Amberley now has one of the top four national industrial railway collections.
+The railway was constructed from 1982-4 and Amberley now has one of the leading industrial narrow-gauge railways in the UK.